mokira3d48/phonesis/README.md

 ValueError: 'lear' is not in list
 ```

-Some english is not supported with french codex of phonesis.
+Some english words are not supported with french codex of phonesis.
 So we will try with english codex.

 - Test command line for english codex: